On Deformation Space Analogies between Kleinian Reflection Groups and Antiholomorphic Rational Maps: Introduction

-According to \cite[Theorem~1.1]{LLM20}, there exists a bijective correspondence between kissing reflection groups with connected limit set and critically fixed anti-rational maps such that the limit set of $G_\Gamma$ and the Julia set of $\mathcal{R}_\Gamma$ are homeomorphic via a dynamically natural map (see Figure \ref{fig:DynamicalCorrespondence}).
+According to \cite[Theorem~1.1]{LLM22}, there exists a bijective correspondence between kissing reflection groups with connected limit set and critically fixed anti-rational maps such that the limit set of $G_\Gamma$ and the Julia set of $\mathcal{R}_\Gamma$ are homeomorphic via a dynamically natural map (see Figure \ref{fig:DynamicalCorrespondence}).
+This is the same equivariant homeomorphism that was used in \cite{LLMM19} to classify Julia set quasisymmetries in the context of critically fixed anti-rational maps whose Tischler graph is a triangulation.

 As consequences of the above dictionary, it was shown in the same paper that various additional combinatorial structures of the simple plane graph $\Gamma$ translate into special dynamical/geometric properties of the corresponding kissing reflection group $G_\Gamma$ and the associated $3$-manifold (respectively, of the corresponding critically fixed anti-rational map $\mathcal{R}_\Gamma$).
 Of particular importance from the perspective of the current paper is the combinatorial property of being \emph{polyhedral}: a graph is $\Gamma$ is said to be polyhedral if $\Gamma$ is the $1$-skeleton of a convex polyhedron.
 Note that this is equivalent to $\Gamma$ being $3$-connected.
-By \cite[Theorems~1.4,1.5]{LLM20} and \cite{Thurston86},
+We say that a closed set $\Lambda$ is a {\em round gasket} if \begin{itemize} \item $\Lambda$ is the closure of some infinite circle packing; and \item the complement of $\Lambda$ is a union of round disks which is dense in $\widehat{\C}$. \end{itemize} We will call a homeomorphic copy of a round gasket a {\em gasket} (following the terminology which is used in \cite{LLM22} but different from that in \cite{LLMM19}).
+By \cite[Theorems~1.4,1.5]{LLM22} and \cite{Thurston86},